NAndLib/todoist-plugable-cli/docs/design-doc.md

 #### Todoist API Extension

+The extension will handle authentication with the Todoist server as well as exposing parts of the Todoist API so that it will become more scriptable.

 #### Plugin Loader

 The plugin loader will run everytime any `todoist` command is issued.
 The loader